 Year 2: Advancing practice and shaping the future

-In the second year of the course you’ll develop your skills in critical reflection, clinical reasoning and your ability to critically evaluate evidence for practice, within complex scenarios.
-This will include working with people who have complex health and social care needs and learning within specialist areas of Physiotherapy practice.
-In addition, you’ll explore Physiotherapists’ roles in promoting wellbeing and physical activity and in undertaking exercise prescription.
+In the second year of the programme, you will develop your skills in critical reflection, clinical reasoning and your ability to critically evaluate evidence for the practice, within more complex scenarios.
+This will include working with individuals with complex health and social care needs and exploring specialist areas of Physiotherapy practice.
+In addition, you will learn about physiotherapists' roles in promoting well-being and physical activity and in undertaking exercise prescription.

-Through your inter-professional modules you’ll explore risk and uncertainty within health and social care practice, developing assessment and management strategies.
-You’ll be asked to take a global perspective, and, along with your peers in Occupational Therapy and Social Work, develop the entrepreneurial capacity and skills required to lead innovation in a changing health and social care environment.
-Your research experience will be enhanced, culminating in the production of a dissertation, which will include the opportunity to undertake an original data collection project.
-You’ll then undertake two final eight-week placements which will enable you to make the transition into the workplace as a competent, confident and autonomous Physiotherapist.
+You will be asked to take a global perspective, and develop the entrepreneurial capacity and skills required to lead innovation in a changing health and social care environment.
+Your research experience will be enhanced, culminating in the production of a research- based dissertation which focuses on practical and applied results.
+You will then undertake two final eight-week placements which will enable you to make the transition into the workplace as a competent, confident and autonomous Physiotherapy practitioner.

-- Leading Innovations in Health and Social Care (Collaborative)
+• Leading Innovations in Health and Social Care (IPL)

 • Building Professional Autonomy in Physiotherapy (PT Specific)